SteffanSingh/MovieStar-Show/README.md

 4. Use the search bar to find movies.
 5. Sort movies using the dropdown menu.

+## Deployment

+The MovieStar Show application is currently deployed on PythonAnywhere.
+You can access the live version of the application at [https://moviestarshow.pythonanywhere.com/](https://moviestarshow.pythonanywhere.com/).

 ## API Endpoints

 ### User Endpoints